15 House Cleaning Tips to Keep Your Home Spotless… Even with Kids & Pets!

 3. Making your bed in the morning is one of the best cleaning tips and makes your whole day better.

-Making your bed when you wake up is one of the best ways to start your day.
-By simply making your bed, your room will look much cleaner and put together and you’re getting your day started on the right foot.
+Making your bed when you wake up is one of the best morning routines to make your day better.
+By simply making your bed, your room will look much cleaner and put together, and start your day on the right foot.

 Even better, doing this small task will lead to higher productivity which will give you plenty of energy to incorporate all of our other house cleaning tips into your daily routine.

-It’s never too early to get into this routine either so get the kids involved in the bed-making department.
-They’ll have something to be proud of and it’s a great way to start their day.
+It’s never too early or too late to get the kids involved in the bed-making department as well.
+Making their bed will give them something to be proud of and also start their day on a positive note.

 “I make my bed pretty much as soon as I get up, and I love how it looks for the rest of the day.
 Even something small like that makes a difference in the rest of my day and makes our room inviting (even if the rest of the house is messy).” – Lina, Hip sidekick